cosmos/cosmos-sdk/x/ibc/spec/01_concepts.md

 This occurs during the first 3 steps of the handshake.

 During OpenInit, party A is expected to set all the versions they wish to support within their connection state.
+It is expected that this set of versions is from most preferred to least preferred.
+This is not a strict requirement for the SDK implementation of IBC because the party calling OpenTry will greedily select the latest version it supports that the counterparty supports as well.

 During OpenTry, party B will select a version from the counterparty's supported versions.
 Priority will be placed on the latest supported version.